Boltzmann machines as thermal models for quantum systems: Physical models with future boundary conditions

 \section{Physical models with future boundary conditions}

-In the CRBM model, the state of the hidden units is a function of both the input conditions (which we refer to as $\psi$), and the detector settings $\alpha$ and $\beta$.
+In the cRBM model, the state of the hidden units is a function of both the input conditions (which we refer to as $\psi$), and the detector settings $\alpha$ and $\beta$.
 The machine is in a state of quasi-thermodynamic equilibrium at temperature $T=1$ with future and past boundary conditions, so that it forms a kind of spacetime ensemble.
 Arrayed in spacetime, with time running from bottom to top, we can view the machine depicted in figure \ref{fig:NN_crbm122_h3} in the manner depicted in figure \ref{fig:NNa_crbm122_h3}.

-Models in which ``freely specifiable'' future boundary conditions constrain the state of the system earlier in time are often called `retrocausal' \cite{Cos78, Cram86, Cram86, ACE15, PW17, LP17}, and have been the subject of much recent discussion.
+Models in which ``freely specifiable'' future boundary conditions constrain the state of the system earlier in time are often called `retrocausal' \cite{Cos78, Cram86, ACE15, PW17, LP17}, and have been the subject of much recent discussion \cite{WharArg20}.
 Yet the idea is arguably not that novel.
-The most prominent example of such a theory is indeed ordinary classical mechanics, formulated in the Lagrangian manner.
-Though the usual use of the Lagrangian formulation is to derive the equations of motion from arbitrary initial and final system configurations, one can also specify particular initial and final configurations and derive the trajectory from the principle of least action.
+The most prominent example of such a theory might seem to be ordinary classical mechanics formulated in the Lagrangian manner.
+Though the usual use of the Lagrangian formulation is to derive the equations of motion from arbitrary initial and final system configurations, one can also specify particular initial and final configurations and derive a trajectory -- not necessarily unique -- from the principle of least action.
 What one cannot do, of course, is to specify initial and final configurations \emph{and} velocities.
 In that case, the problem is overdetermined, meaning that in general there will be no solution at all.
-But specifying partial data at the initial and final times leads to a perfectly well-posed problem.
+But specifying partial data at the initial and final times leads to a well-defined, if not strictly well-posed (because of non-uniqueness) problem.
 And given that we typically regard configurations of physical systems as ``freely specifiable'', Lagrangian models would superficially appear to be candidates for the retrocausal appellation.
-Why they are not is a subtle and interesting matter we will not take up here.